*Updates/Changes to the rules for the Spring 2022 season are in red font*

 i.
 Only a member of the HotMess Sports staff not involved in game play may overrule an umpire.

 1) Players Required: Each team must field at least 8 players in the field in order to avoid a forfeit.
-Teams may have a maximum of 10 players on the field in Atlanta, Cincinnati, Louisville, and Memphis, and 11 players on the field in Nashville.
+Teams may have a maximum of 10 players on the field in Atlanta, Cincinnati, Colorado Springs, Lexington, Louisville, Oklahoma City, and St Petersburg.
+11 players are allowed on the field in Nashville.

 2) The fielding team must assign and field 1 pitcher and 1 catcher in an inning during the game.
 These positions may not change in the middle of an inning unless the team follows the substitution rules outlined in XIV, Injury & Substitutions.